rishabh1b/AutonomousDentalCleaning/README.md

 # AutonomousDentalCleaning
 This project is a part of independent study taken towards completion of Masters in Robotics at University of Maryland.

+# Dependency
+Please install Vlfeat toolbox for MATLAB from [here](http://www.vlfeat.org/install-matlab.html) and add the vlfeat folder to the MATLAB search path before runing the demos.

 # Running a Demo

 #### On DataSet Images